 A wide range of courses is offered, many of which are recognised by the UK Research Councils and provide preparation for doctoral work, as well as being discrete programmes of advanced study in their own right; others provide a professional qualification.
 All are rooted in research of international standing and students have access to a well-resourced, active research environment.

-The purpose-built Centre for Advanced Studies in the Social Sciences, adjacent to the Faculty of Law houses the Departments of Economics, Politics and International Relations, and Sociology and the Centre for Socio-Legal Studies.
+The purpose-built Centre for Advanced Studies in the Social Sciences, adjacent to the Faculty of Law houses the Departments of Economics, Politics and International Relations, and Sociology.
 This building also houses the Bodleian Social Science Library and provides exceptional facilities for master’s and research students.

-As one of the major providers of social science research in the UK, the University is one of twenty-one centres of postgraduate excellence accredited by the Economic and Social Research Council (ESRC) as a Doctoral Training Centre.
-ESRC DTC studentships are available in a wide variety of training pathways in the social sciences, for both DPhil and master's-to-DPhil programmes.
+As one of the major providers of social science research in the UK, the University, in collaboration with Brunel University and the Open University, hosts the “Grand Union Doctoral Training Partnership”, one of fourteen Doctoral Training Partnerships recently accredited by the Economic and Social Research Council (ESRC) as part of a new Doctoral Training Network.
+ESRC DTP studentships are available in a wide variety of training pathways in the social sciences, for both DPhil and master's-to-DPhil programmes.